Who We Are

 Board of Directors: Our volunteer Board provides strategic oversight, ensures mission alignment, and maintains fiduciary responsibility.
 Board members represent diverse expertise across finance, technology, community development, and social impact.

-Independence: We maintain clear boundaries between Zult Impact and any related organizations through conflict of interest policies, arms-length transaction requirements, and independent decision-making on all programs and partnerships.
+Independence: We maintain clear boundaries between Zult Impact and any related organizations through a formal conflict-of-interest policy, arm’s-length transaction requirements, and independent decision-making on all programs and engagements.

-Financial Transparency: As a 501(c)(3) public charity, we file annual Form 990 returns that are publicly available.
-We also publish annual reports detailing our activities, finances, and impact.
+Financial Transparency: We are organized as a Delaware nonprofit public charity.
+Once recognition under Section 501(c)(3) is received from the Internal Revenue Service, we will file annual Form 990 returns that will be made publicly available.
+We will also publish annual reports detailing our activities, finances, and impact.

 Stakeholder Input: Our governance includes mechanisms for input from the communities we serve, including advisory councils and regular convenings with CDFI leaders and practitioners.